 Tonsillectomy and Adenoidectomy for Obstructive Sleep Apnea and Snoring

-Tonsillectomy and adenoidectomy are surgeries that remove the tonsils or adenoids.
-These surgeries are:
+Tonsillectomy and adenoidectomy are surgeries to remove the tonsils or adenoids.
+They are:

 - Used to treat obstructive sleep apnea (OSA) in children.